 Outlook offline mode simply means your Outlook program isn’t connected to your email server.
 You won’t be able to send or receive emails until you disable this mode.
-It’s not a big deal to switch between Online and Offline modes in Outlook.
-Here are the steps for that.
+It’s not a big deal to switch between Online and Offline modes unless you are unable to start Outlook in Offline mode Here are the steps for that.

 Working with Offline Mode in Outlook 2007